 Are you considering employing staff overseas?

 Employing staff abroad is becoming more popular.
-In the past few months, we have had a number of queries from clients who are considering hiring talent that live and work abroad but who are going to stay in their home countries.
+Over the last few years, we have had a number of queries from clients who are considering hiring talent that live and work abroad but who are going to stay in their home countries.
 It sounds ideal: no immigration or visa issues, the employee can stay close to their family and friends.
 Plus the business might just get a possible foothold in another jurisdiction.
 All positives.
+However, here are some things to bear in mind when thinking of employing staff who live abroad:

 The first issue to address is what type of contract is this person going to be on?
 An employee or a consultant/freelancer?
 Most staff will want to be taken on as an employees and receive all the positives that go with that: a more stable job, attractive pension, paid holiday, benefits.
 BUT….